ytcs

 ./ytcs.sh --addsub 'https://www.youtube.com/@kurzgesagt'

-If no arguments are provided, ytcs.sh opens an fzf multi-select launcher for the main actions.
+If you run ytcs.sh with no arguments, it opens an fzf launcher for the main actions.

 Configuration